waxx567/Dell/62203768/README.md

 ### Overview:

-I have been studying web development and adjacent technologies for about 5 years.
-Having built a portfolio that shows off my skills, I decided to enhance my curriculum vitae by adding some certification.
+I had been studying web development and adjacent technologies for some years.
+Having built a portfolio to showcase my skills, I decided to enhance my curriculum vitae by adding some certification.

 #### Main folders in the Codespace: